numpy/numpy/doc/source/reference/arrays.nditer.rst

 The iterator object :class:`nditer`, introduced in NumPy 1.6, provides many flexible ways to visit all the elements of one or more arrays in a systematic fashion.
-This page introduces some basic ways to use the object to do computations on arrays in Python.
-Since the Python exposure of :class:`nditer` is a relatively straightforward mapping of the C API for the iterator, these ideas may also provide help working with array iteration in C.
+This page introduces some basic ways to use the object for computations on arrays in Python.
+Since the Python exposure of :class:`nditer` is a relatively straightforward mapping of the C array iterator API, these ideas will also provide help working with array iteration in C.

 Single Array Iteration
 ======================